-Both that Glen Grant and this Mortlach are bottles that are no longer affordable these days, at least not for me.
+Both Glen Grant and this Mortlach are bottles that are no longer affordable these days, at least not for me.
 So that makes it even more wonderful to taste such old and rare stuff.
-It remains fascinating to be able to taste something that old and this Mortlach is even distilled before the 2nd world war, can you imagine that?
+It remains fascinating to be able to taste something that old, and this Mortlach is even distilled before the 2nd world war.
+Can you imagine that?
 Such a whisky is actually a kind of liquid time capsule that takes you on a journey back in time.

 That is also exactly why I had these samples in my sample drawer for quite some time.
 I was looking for the perfect moment to enjoy it to the fullest, but I never actually found that time.
 But now with the recent events that are going on in the world and we are obliged to take our rest, I finally got a chance to enjoy it.

 This Mortlach has matured for about 47 years and is bottled at 40% ABV.

 Mortlach 1938 tasting notes: